evanx/jsbin/hydratePromises/readme.md

       );
    }
 ```
-where we return `false` if our critical data has not been received, "to indicate that you don't want anything rendered," to quote the <a href="https://facebook.github.io/react/docs/component-specs.html">docs.</a>
+where we return `false` if our critical data has not been received, "to indicate that you don't want anything rendered," to quote the <a href="https://facebook.github.io/react/docs/component-specs.html">docs.</a> This is the "initial render" of the component, which we abort.

 <hr>